Data Protection Policy

 - the personal data of all client contacts;

 - the personal data of all external work-seekers; and

 - the personal data of external delegates attending our training courses.

-Rethink has appointed Rudolph Botha as its Data Protection Officer.
-His role is to inform and advise the company on its data protection obligations.
-He can be contacted at firstname.lastname@example.org.
+Rethink has an appointed Data Protection Officer.
+The role is to inform and advise the company on its data protection obligations and can be contacted at email@example.com.
 Questions about this policy, or requests for further information, should be directed to the Data Protection Officer.